 The first step in documenting a claims transfer is often executing what is known in the market as a trade confirmation.
-The trade confirmation records the basic agreed upon terms of trade, such as price, quantity and any special conditions to closing.
+The trade confirmation records the basic agreed-upon terms of trade, such as price, quantity and any special conditions to closing.
 Under New York law, it is not necessary for a trade confirmation to be executed in order for it to be enforceable (as a “qualified financial contract,” it is eligible for an exemption from the statute of frauds).

 The trade confirmation should include any due diligence which the purchaser will request as a part of its evaluation of the transaction.
-Depending on the type of claim, this usually includes the claim “backup” (e.g., contracts, purchase orders, proofs of delivery, invoices, etc.), as well as the proof of claim if one has been filed, and any other correspondence with the court, the debtors or their advisors.
+Depending on the type of claim, this usually includes the claim “backup” (e.g., contracts, purchase orders, proofs of delivery, invoices, etc.), as well as the proof of claim if one has been filed, and any other correspondence with the court, the debtors, or their advisors.

 Assuming the diligence is found to be acceptable, the parties next negotiate a form of purchase and sale agreement.
 While there is no standard form purchase and sale agreement for claims in the U.S. (in contrast to the assignment of a syndicated loan, which is often settled using Loan Syndications and Trading Association documentation), there are certain market standard terms and conditions which are commonplace in most claims trade transactions.

 Once the agreement is final, the parties typically exchange a funding memo and file a transfer notice with the bankruptcy court pursuant to FRBP 3001(e) under the Bankruptcy Code.
 Only very basic information needs to be filed with the court (the name and address of the parties, and the amount and claim number, if available yet, of the claim assigned).
-The purchase price does NOT need to be disclosed publicly.
+The purchase price does not need to be disclosed publicly.
 It is important to note that FRBP 2019 does, however, require certain disclosures about the economic interests of creditors in bankruptcy cases.

 Finally, as with any deal and depending on the type of claim, underlying jurisdiction of the case, or complexity of the transaction, there may be ancillary documentation to be executed and exchanged (such as escrow agreements, powers of attorney, or proxy forms).

 Certain issues frequently arise over the course of negotiating the purchase agreement.
 It is prudent, but not always possible, for the parties to discuss these issues at the time of trade.
 For example, what level of recourse is expected by the purchaser in the event the claim is impaired or disallowed?
 What representations and warranties is a seller willing to make?
 Has the seller committed any “bad acts” that could cause the claim to be subordinated?
 Will the seller agree to indemnify the buyer in the event there is a “clawback” of distributions due to a preference?
 Can the purchase hold back a portion of the purchase price in the event the claim is not yet allowed?
-Are there any contingencies which need to be met before the parties will agree to close the transaction?
+Are there any contingencies that need to be met before the parties will agree to close the transaction?
 Who will defend the claim (or, more often, who will bear the cost of the defense) in the event there is an objection filed by the debtors?

-Similarly, there are certain legal issues which often come up during the negotiation of a claims trade deal.
+Similarly, there are certain legal issues that often come up during the negotiation of a claims trade deal.
 Do the parties wish to settle the trade via a legal assignment of the claim (which, as referenced above, necessitates a public filing in the bankruptcy case); or would they prefer to close as a participation, where the seller of the claim remains the record owner but distributions (and voting rights) are passed on to the purchaser?
 What is the governing law for the transaction documentation?
 The default tends to be New York in the U.S. and England for European transactions, but there may be other procedural or local law requirements which must be satisfied because of the jurisdiction of the underlying case.

 Generally speaking, it is customary in the bankruptcy claims marketplace for the seller of the claim to bear the risk of claim impairment.
 That means the seller retains the risk that the subject claim is treated differently than all other similarly situated claims due to a defect, or in the event of an objection on or disallowance of the claim (regardless of the seller’s knowledge or responsibility).
 This risk allocation is commonly reflected by a “put back” right of the purchaser in the event of claim impairment negotiated into the purchase agreement.
 Of course, such a right is only valuable if the seller is actually able to pay the purchase price back to the buyer, which is why the first step many prospective purchasers take—even before conducting due diligence on the underlying claim itself—is to conduct an assessment of the solvency and creditworthiness of the target seller.